polterguy/polterguy.github.io/tutorials/getting-started/index.md

 ![Getting licensed](https://servergardens.files.wordpress.com/2021/02/magic-license.png)

+**Notice** - If Magic have already stopped working, you have to manually paste in your license using your cloud vendor's SSH interface into your appsettings.json file on your server.
+Please contact us at [license@servergardens.com](mailto:license@servergardens.com) for information about how to fix Magic at this point, and to obtain a valid license.

 # Support

 If you have a support request of private nature, or a license inquiry, you can send us